NIC for employees

 Introduction

 If you are an employee, you pay class 1 NIC on your earnings from employment, such as your salary and bonuses.
-The amount you pay depends on how much you earn in a particular pay period, but also see below about NIC after reaching state pension age.
+The amount you pay depends on how much you earn in a particular pay period, and on your age.
+See also the heading below: Reaching state pension age.

 Employee NIC

 If your income from an employment in a pay period is less than the primary threshold for that period, you do not need to pay class 1 NIC on that income.
-For 2023/24, this threshold is aligned with the personal allowance for income tax and is £242 a week or £1,048 a month.
+This threshold is aligned with the personal allowance for income tax and is £242 a week or £1,048 a month.

 Class 1 NIC is generally calculated week by week or month by month, depending on whether your employer pays you weekly or monthly.
 It is not cumulative like income tax deducted under Pay As You Earn (PAYE).
 This means that the amount of class 1 NIC you pay in one week (or month) is not affected by the amount you have paid in previous weeks (or months) in the tax year.